'Are you okay?' Mother thanks Corpus Christi Starbucks employees for looking out for daughter

-Brandy Roberson posted to Facebook that her 18-year-old daughter was alone in Starbucks on Staples and SPID when a man approached her.
+Brandy Roberson posted to Facebook that her high school aged daughter was alone in Starbucks on Staples St. and S. Padre Island Dr. when a man approached her.

+"She was sitting at her table alone studying and this man came by and noticed what she was studying and wanted to talk to her about it," Roberson said.
+"He, I think, just kind of became really loud and animated about it," Roberson said.

 A barista handed her “an extra hot chocolate someone forgot to pick up,” with a note on the cup that said "Are you okay?
 Do you want us to intervene?
 If you do, take the lid off the cup."